Google Review Guidelines

 Right now we understand these changes feel messy and hard to keep up with (alongside all the other location marketing tasks on your plate) — and especially if you’re managing multiple locations.
 So let’s walk through your main priorities in reputation management and the key updates to Google's review guidelines.

-Why Does All This Matter for Local Reputation Management?
+Why Does All This Matter for Local Reputation Marketing?

 Your location review profile isn’t just about being present or about acquiring and retaining customers through the power of electronic word of mouth (EWOM)